frePPLe/frepple/doc/erp-integration/odoo-connector/installation-and-configuration.rst

     | Some parameters need to be configured in the "admin / parameters" screen.
 The
       first 5 parameters absolutely need editing, while the remaining parameters optionally need modification.
+    | To ease deployments and improved security these settings can be configurated in the
+      djangosettings.py file or passed as environment environments to the docker container.

     * | odoo.url:
       | URL of the Odoo server.